sqlhabit/sql_schema_visualizer/README.md

 ### Step 4.
 Import schema

 Now we can import tables.
-The argument of the `npm run import` is your CSV file name:
+The argument of the `npm run import` command is your CSV file name:

 ```bash
 npm run import my_schema
 ```

-You should see table JSON files added to the `src/config/my_schema/tables` folder.
+You should see table JSON files added to the `src/config/databases/my_schema/tables` folder.

-Let's spin up a dev server and see our tables in the browser (they should be available on the [http://localhost:9292/](http://localhost:9292/)):
+Let's spin up a dev server and see our tables [in the browser](http://localhost:9292/):

 ```bash
 npm run start